-- The freshwater and drainage systems require added protection to avoid freezing. - More frequent furnace operation, substantially increases battery draw and propane use.
-Sufficient power and propane are required to protect against possible freeze-ups on the propane regulator. - Proper ventilation or the addition of a dehumidifier may be required to reduce condensation. - To avoid damage to parts, CHECK the outside of the RV for ice BEFORE operating the: slide outs, compartment doors, locks, windows, vents etc.
+- The Water Heater, Plumbing Systems and drainage require added protection to avoid freezing. - More frequent furnace operation substantially increases battery draw and propane use. - Sufficient power and propane are required to protect against possible freeze-ups of the propane regulator. - Proper ventilation or the addition of a dehumidifier may be required to reduce condensation. - To avoid damage to parts, CHECK the outside of the RV for ice BEFORE operating the: slide outs, compartment doors, locks, windows, vents etc.